b-illy/autoarch/README.md

 ## Usage

-This script is POSIX-compliant but works best with zsh (which is the default on the archiso anyway).
+This script is designed only for use with zsh (installed on the archiso already).
 For a one-line command to both download and run the script:

 `curl -O https://b-illy.github.io/autoarch/autoarch.sh && zsh autoarch.sh`